dr2chase/bent/README.md

 bent -v # will run default set of ~50 benchmarks using supplied configuration(s)
 ```

-The output, both binaries and the benchmark results, is all placed
+The output binaries are placed in subdirectory testbin, and various
+benchmark results (from building, run, and others requested) are
-in testbin, and the binaries are also incorporated into Docker containers.
+placed in subdirectory  bench, and the binaries are also incorporated
-Each benchmark and configuration has a shortname, and the generated binaries
+into Docker containers if Docker is used.
+Each benchmark and
+configuration has a shortname, and the generated binaries combine
-combine these shortnames, for example `gonum_mat_Tip` and `gonum_mat_Go1.9`.
+these shortnames, for example `gonum_mat_Tip` and `gonum_mat_Go1.9`.
-Benchmark output is grouped by configuration and has `.stdout` suffix, for
-example `Tip.stdout` and `Go1.9.stdout`.
+Benchmark files are prefixed with a run timestamp, and grouped by
+configuration, with various suffixes for the various benchmarks.
+Run benchmarks appears in files with suffix `.stdout`.
+Others are more obviously named, with suffixes `.build`, `.benchsize`, and `.benchdwarf`.

 Flags for your use: